 Key Challenges in Enterprise Mobile App Development: Customer-Facing Apps

-This is the second of two articles on the key challenges of enterprise mobile app development.
-The first part discussed the challenges to developing and shipping employee-facing enterprise mobile apps.
+This is the second of three articles on the key challenges of enterprise mobile app development.
+The first part discussed the challenges in developing and shipping employee-facing enterprise mobile apps.

 Customer-facing enterprise apps carry many similar challenges you would face when creating employee-facing apps, but with notable differences.
 This article will look specifically at the biggest barriers to successful deployment that organizations face when creating enterprise mobile apps meant for their customers rather than internal use.

 Whether creating employee-facing or customer-facing enterprise apps, companies are struggling to find the people needed to fill talent gaps.
 Even between the two, competencies can be quite different from internal apps, and the roles can be unique.

 Customer-facing apps can be an expensive undertaking and lead to significant change within an organization.
 You need product managers who not only understand the mobile space, but also your business, your goals, and problems to solve them from a product perspective.

 UX/UI designers are also key roles that need to be filled.
 Customer-facing apps are a reflection of your brand: they need to not only function properly but also engage users.
 Therefore, design and user experience are a much higher priority than it is for employee-facing apps.

 Organizations seeking to create customer-facing enterprise apps also face the resourcing issues we talked about in our first article.
 Similarly, we suggest adopting a mixed sourcing model, where some of the work is outsourced to a trusted mobile app development partner and some are kept in-house.
 This approach gives enterprises the ability to reduce internal costs and build up internal knowledge while also benefiting from the expertise brought to the project by a mobile-focused firm.